 Amram was mentioned in the Bible as one of the four sons of Kohath and the grandson of Levi.
 He was named first among his siblings followed by Izhar, Hebron, and Uzziel.
 He is found on the Bible Timeline Poster at 1600 BC

-He became the founder of the Amramites, a nation that belonged to the Kohathite clan who were responsible of looking after the holy treasures inside the sanctuary.
+He became the founder of the Amramites, a nation that belonged to the Kohathite clan who were responsible for looking after the holy treasures inside the sanctuary.
 His name is believed to have come from the Hebrew words “am” which means ‘a people’ and “rum” which means ‘to be high, rise up’.
 It could also be derived from the word “rum” that indicates ‘height’ which can be used in referring to arrogance or pride.

 He was married to Jochebed and together they became the parents of Moses, Aaron, and Miriam.
 Amram and the Levite from Egypt, Jochebed were related by blood though their affinity was not that clear.
 Yet in the Book of Exodus, it is explicitly mentioned that Jochebed was the sister of Kohath thus making her the aunt of Amram.